WuChao-2024/tros_en_wuc_check_fork/docs/boxs/detection/yolo.md

 ros2 launch dnn_node_example dnn_node_example_feedback.launch.py dnn_example_config_file:=config/yolov2workconfig.json dnn_example_image:=config/target.jpg
 ```

-In addition to the YOLOv2 algorithm, YOLOv3 and YOLOv5 algorithms are also supported.
+In addition to the YOLOv2, YOLOv3 and YOLOv5 are also supported.
 The algorithm can be switched using the config_file parameter in the startup command.
-For example, to use the YOLOv3 algorithm, the startup configuration should be `dnn_example_config_file:="config/yolov3workconfig.json"`, and for the YOLOv5 algorithm, the startup configuration should be `dnn_example_config_file:="config/yolov5workconfig.json"`.
+For example, to use the YOLOv3, the startup configuration should be `dnn_example_config_file:="config/yolov3workconfig.json"`, and for the YOLOv5 algorithm, the startup configuration should be `dnn_example_config_file:="config/yolov5workconfig.json"`.

-### Horizon RDK Ultra Platform
+### Horizon RDK Ultra

-#### Publish Images using MIPI Camera
+#### Use MIPI Camera to Publish Images

-YOLOv5x Object Detection Algorithm Example Subscribes to Images Published by MIPI Camera, Publishes Algorithm Msg After Algorithm Inference, and Renders and Displays Published Images and Corresponding Algorithm Results on PC-side Browsers through the Websocket Package.
+YOLOv5x detection algorithm example subscribes to images published by MIPI camera, publishes msg after Inference, and displays images and corresponding results on PC browsers through the websocket package.

 ```shell
 # Configure the tros.b environmentsource /opt/tros/setup.bash